Hit enter to show more results

 This step completes the setup process, providing you immediate access to Avast SecureLine VPN’s secure network.

-While Avast VPN isn’t free, the service provides a solid trial option for a risk-free exploration of its features before you pay for any of its subscription options.
-The official website offers a 60-day free trial, allowing ample time to assess the VPN’s effectiveness.
+While Avast VPN isn’t free, it offers a solid trial option allowing you to explore its features risk-free before committing to a subscription.
+The official website offers a 60-day free trial, giving users ample time to assess the VPN’s performance.
 Alternatively, you can get a 7-day trial via the Android app, while the iOS app offers a 14-day trial period.

 One remarkable aspect of Avast VPN’s trial is the absence of restrictions.
-You can experience the full range of the VPN service without limitations, allowing you to make an informed decision about the subscription.
+You can experience the full range of features without limitations, allowing you to make an informed decision about the subscription.

-Avast SecureLine VPN’s trial option showcases a commitment to user satisfaction by providing flexibility, transparency, and a hassle-free experience.
+Avast SecureLine VPN’s trial option reflects its commitment to user satisfaction by providing flexibility, transparency, and a hassle-free experience.
 If you opt for the paid plans on the website, you also get a 30-day money-back guarantee.

-Visit our dedicated VPN deals and offers page to take advantage of all the limited-time promotions.
-The page is regularly updated to inform you about the latest discounts so you can get the best value for your investment in Avast SecureLine VPN.
+Visit our dedicated VPN deals and offers page for the latest discounts and promotions.
+The page is regularly updated with the latest discounts so you can get the best value for your investment in Avast SecureLine VPN.

 Avast SecureLine VPN generally has all the essential features you’d want in a VPN, including usability and security features designed to safeguard your data.

-Below are some key features worth knowing about.
-But Avast SecureLine VPN offers many more features.
+Here are some notable features you should know about.
+However, Avast SecureLine VPN offers even more features.
 For a full review of Avast SecureLine VPN and its features, visit our comprehensive review page.

-Avast SecureLine VPN has 59 servers across 36 countries, which might seem notably fewer than other VPNs—and it is.
-However, the number of servers doesn’t always determine how good a VPN is.
-However, having more servers gives you more flexibility when using the VPN.
+Avast SecureLine VPN has 700 servers across 34 countries, which is notably less than other VPNs.
+While having more servers gives you more flexibility, it doesn’t always determine how good a VPN is.

-Avast’s servers should be enough if you need a VPN for everyday browsing protection.
-But if you’re traveling extensively, aiming to avoid government censorship, or having more extreme needs, a VPN with more servers might benefit you.
+The number of Avast’s servers is good enough to protect your regular browsing.
+However, if you’re traveling extensively and aim to avoid government censorship or have more extreme needs, a VPN with more servers might benefit you.

-Avast VPN allows you to connect up to 10 devices simultaneously with one VPN subscription.
+Avast VPN allows you to connect up to 10 devices simultaneously with a single subscription.
 Although having unlimited device access would be ideal, ten simultaneous connections are already high compared to other VPNs, and it’s more than enough for most users.

 Avast SecureLine VPN is based in the Czech Republic, which is GDPR-compliant and not part of the 5/9/14 Eyes Alliance.
 However, despite these advantages, having a robust no-logging policy is crucial.

-Avast does keep some logs of internet connection timestamps, but they can’t identify you.
-The reassuring news is that Avast SecureLine VPN does not log your IP address, browsing history, DNS queries, or transfer messages and files.
+While Avast does log connection timestamps, these logs are not personally identifiable.
+It is reassuring that Avast SecureLine VPN does not log your IP address, browsing history, DNS queries, or transfer messages and files.
 It also passed our DNS leak test, so it isn’t leaking your data.

-If your VPN connection drops, your public IP address becomes exposed, which could reveal your internet activity.
-To handle this, a kill switch instantly blocks internet access if the VPN connection abruptly stops.
+To protect your data if the VPN connection drops unexpectedly, Avast SecureLine VPN includes a kill switch feature.
+This immediately blocks internet access, preventing exposure of your public IP address, which could reveal your internet activity.
 This guarantees you don’t inadvertently use an insecure connection when browsing the internet.

 The encryption employed by a VPN plays a crucial role in protecting your browsing data.
-Avast VPN uses AES 256-bit encryption, which is the most robust encryption VPNs use.
+Avast VPN uses AES 256-bit encryption, the most robust encryption VPNs use.

-With split tunneling, you can choose which internet activity is protected by the VPN and which is not.
-Let’s say you need to visit local websites without the relocation and reduced speeds of a VPN but also want to play online games safely behind the security of a VPN.
+The split tunneling feature allows you to choose which internet activities are routed through the VPn and which are not.
+For example, you can access local websites without the VPN while securing activities like online gaming through the VPN.
 Split tunneling allows you to configure the VPN so that your local web browsing continues unrestricted while your gaming traffic passes through the VPN for security.
-This strikes a balance between privacy and local access at maximum speeds.
+This way, you can maintain your privacy without compromising speed.

 Avast SecureLine VPN only uses Hydra, its proprietary protocol.